foodsAvoid standard versions

 2Avoid unless verified

-barley appears directly as a grain and indirectly as malt, malt extract, malt syrup,...
+Barley can be visible as a grain or hidden through malt extract, malt syrup,...

 3Choose the safer path